 Plant speedwell in full sun areas with moist, well-drained soils and avoid wet sites.
-Drought tolerant, care should be taken to avoid overwatering established Veronica plants, and overhead irrigation should be avoided to prevent development of powdery mildew.
-Trim plants back after blooming to promote a bushier habit and encourage reblooming.
+Drought tolerant once established, care should be taken to avoid overwatering established Veronica plants, and overhead irrigation should be avoided to prevent development of powdery mildew.
+Trim plants back after blooming to promote a bushier habit and to encourage reblooming.
 Popular cultivars include the mid-sized rosy pink spikes of ‘Red Fox’ and blue-violet spikes of ‘Ronica Blue.’

 Numerous interspecific hybrids offer unique spins on spiked speedwell’s classic appearance as well, including ‘Pure Silver,’ with lavender blooms and silver foliage, and ‘Blue Bomb,’ with unique clustered blooms of branched white and blue spikes.
 Cultivars of the taller garden or longleaf speedwell, Veronica longifolia, are also excellent for adding height and structure, including the mildew-resistant pink of ‘Vernique Rose’ and deep purple-blue color of ‘Vernique Blue.’